4 Ways to Use Aquifer High Value Care Across Your Curriculum

 What are Social Determinants of Health?

 Social determinants of health are the conditions in which people are born, grow, live, work, and age.
 These circumstances are shaped by the distribution of money, power, and resources at global, national, and local levels.
-Social determinants of health are mostly responsible for health inequities – the unfair and avoidable differences in health status seen within and between countries.
+Social determinants of health are a significant cause of health inequities – avoidable and unjust differences in health status seen within and between populations.

 • Case content focused on learning fundamental communication skills and systems knowledge key to providing care that maximizes health equity